PatrickVibild/MSI_test/README.md

 Given a preorder traversal of a BST I can reconstruct the BST and then add the element.
 In order for readability, testing and usage the created BST is returned as its preorder traversal.

+Related with the pipeline, as mentioned the only missing part is to trigger an update of kubernetes workload on every new container build.
+I decided to use KubeSail to deploy my container, and I could not find an integration with git-hub or docket-hub.
+However, I have experience doing this step on this step in Azure deploying a source code to Azure Container Instances with Azure devops build pipeline and release pipeline.